- This summer, Lynda.com will merge into its parent company LinkedIn to become LinkedIn Learning.

 Without a LinkedIn account, you will not be able to reach Lynda.com content, including any certificates you've acquired or courses you've completed.
 See the FAQ Section below for more information.

 - I’m new; how do I get started?

-To access resources through Lynda.com, you will need a library card from an Ohio public library.
+- To use LinkedIn Learning for Libraries, you will need a library card from an Ohio public library.
 To find a public library in Ohio near you, please visit our Find A Library tool.
 Contact your public library to make sure your card is current.

-Free virtual learning center to help you prepare for the academic and professional challenges you will face, from high school and college tests to successful career and business skills to citizenship prep and exams is available through OhioMeansJobs.com.
+- OhioMeansJobs.com is a free virtual learning center to help you prepare for the academic and professional challenges you will face, from high school and college tests to successful career and business skills to citizenship prep and exams.
 Whether you're a student, an adult, a military veteran or an employer looking to hire, the newly expanded OhioMeansJobs.com can help.
-Learn more at www.OhioMeansJobs.com.